|

 purchase or lease the property before he or she offers it

+for sale or lease to others.
 Right Of Ingress or Egress - The

 right to enter or leave designated premises.
+Right Of Survivorship - In

 joint tenancy, the right of survivors to acquire the

 interest of a deceased joint tenant.
+Rural Housing Service (RHS) - An

 agency within the Department of Agriculture.
 This agency